 Run cold water taps for two minutes before using water for drinking and cooking.
 When water hasn't been used for several hours and sits in your pipes for long periods of time, water quality can decline.
 Instead of running your taps, other household water usage activities are effective methods for flushing pipes and allowing water from the distribution system to enter household pipes.
 This includes laundry, showering, flushing the toilet and running the dishwasher.

 Do not use hot tap water for drinking and cooking.
 Hot water dissolves contaminants and may contain metals, sediment and bacteria that build up in the water heater.
 If you have household lead sources, hot water can cause lead to release in your drinking water.

 Routinely replace filter cartridges.
 Bacteria and metals can build up in filter cartridges.
 Be sure to follow the manufacturer's instructions for filter replacement.
-For more information about water filters, read our guide to selecting Water Filters.

 Replace old household plumbing and potential lead sources.
 Replace galvanized plumbing with copper pipes and install "lead-free" plumbing fixtures that contain 0.25 percent lead or less.
 After installation, flush cold water taps for five minutes once a day for three days.
 Read our guide to identifying household plumbing for more information.

 Routinely clean faucet aerators and replace them as needed.
 Sediment and metals can collect in the aerator screen located at the tip of your faucets.

 Drain your water heater annually.
 Sediment, bacteria and metals can build up in the water heater tank.
 This can impact household water quality and water pressure.